mtov/engsoftmoderna/en/chapter2.md

 consistent value, and fostering a culture of continuous improvement."

-To better understand Kanban, let's compare it to Scrum.
+To better understand Kanban, we will compare it to Scrum.
 Primarily, Kanban is more simple than Scrum because it does not have events like sprints.
 Furthermore, strictly speaking, Kanban does not define particular roles like Product Owner or Scrum Master.
 Lastly,